-While the GFCI circuit breaker affords a high degree of protection, there is no substitute for the knowledge that electricity can be dangerous when carelessly handled or used without reasonable caution.
+While the GFCI circuit breaker affords a high degree of protection, there is no substitute for the knowledge that electricity can be dangerous when care-lessly handled or used without reasonable caution.

-WARNING: The GFCI circuit breaker provides protection only to the circuit to which it is connected.
+the circuit to which it is connected.
 It does NOT provide protection to any other circuit.